Indoor Aquaponic Gardening

 Regularly measuring the levels of ammonia, nitrite, and nitrate in your indoor aquaponic system is crucial for maintaining water quality.
 Ammonia and nitrite should be kept at low or undetectable levels, as they can be harmful to the fish.
 Nitrate levels, on the other hand, should be monitored and maintained at an optimal level to provide essential nutrients for the plants.

-See also Best Indoor Gardening Tools
+See also Indoor Gardening Book

 Balancing pH levels